 Most of the cheap brands from this category in the marketplace are firm to medium-firm.
-That means if you prefer a softer feel, you might have to invest in a mattress topper in addition to the bed.
+Meaning, if you prefer a softer feel, you might have to invest in a mattress topper in addition to the bed.

-Amerisleep gets praised for its variety of options and value.
-Several reviews mention comfort and improved sleep, from people mentioning all sleep positions and body types.
-In general, Amerisleep’s satisfaction level compares closer to more expensive brands, rather than the entry-level products in this comparison.
+Amerisleep gets praised for its five firmness levels and value.
+Several reviews discuss comfort and improved sleep, with people mentioning all sleep positions and body types.
+In general, Amerisleep’s satisfaction level is closer to more expensive brands rather than more basic products.

-Customers noted BedInABox to have an above average comfort, although there were some problems with initial off-gassing.
-People preferring very soft beds also may be left out of this collection, as they primarily come in the medium to firm range.
+Customers noted BedInABox to have an above-average comfort, although there were some problems with initial off-gassing.
+People who prefer very soft beds also may be left out of this collection, as they primarily come in the medium to firm range.

-For people who are petite or those over 200 pounds, beds with a 10-inch thickness or less or a bed that is extra firm may not provide adequate comfort and support.
+For people who are petite or those over 200 pounds, beds with a 10-inch thickness or less, or beds that are extra firm may not provide adequate comfort and support.
 Side sleepers are also more likely to feel discomfort on beds with thin comfort layers or those that lack materials like memory foam to cushion pressure points.

 Warranty and Return Policies

-One common feature of boxed bed brands is their generous return policies, generally with no hassle refunds or with minimal fees and effort required from the buyer.
+One common feature of boxed bed brands is their generous return policies, usually with no hassle refunds or minimal fees and effort required from the buyer.

-All of the brands in this category tend to provide good custom service, which is important when you seek an online service.
+All of the brands in this category tend to provide excellent customer service, which is important when you shop with an online brand.

-But it’s important to note that Amerisleep and BedInABox are the veteran companies in the field, having been established in 2007 and 2004 respectively.
+It’s important to note that Amerisleep and BedInABox are the veteran companies in the field, with their roots tracing back to 2006.
 Their products have been in use for a considerable amount of time.
-The more established, the better opportunity to determine if any significant issues with service or durability will occur.
+The more established a company, the better opportunity there is to determine if any significant issues with service or durability will occur.

-Most bed in a box brands popped up only a few short years ago.
-From 2013 to 2016, we’ve seen an online mattress “boom”.
-Their products have been in use for fairly short times, with most of their reviews being less than 1-2 years old.
-The long-term durability of the beds and stability of the companies is less established.
+Most mattress-in-a-box brands popped up only a few short years ago, including Loom & Leaf and Saatva.
+From 2013 to 2018, we’ve seen an online mattress “boom.”
+Their products have been in use for relatively short times, with most of their reviews being less than 1 or 2 years old.
+The long-term durability of the beds and the stability of the companies are less established.

-What to Expect when Buying a Bed in a Box
+What to Expect When Buying a Mattress in a Box

-These types mattresses are usually situated on the entry-level, lower-priced range.
+These types of mattresses are usually situated on the entry-level, lower-price range.
 Materials tend to consist of lower-density memory foam or latex hybrids.
-Due to the cheaper price, quality can be compromised.
-Although, plenty of expensive brands also use low-quality materials.
+Due to the lower price, quality can be compromised, although plenty of expensive brands also use low-quality materials.

 These products sell primarily online.
-So, in most circumstances, you won’t get a chance to test the bed before purchase unless you live nearby their headquarters.
-Luckily all of the brands in this comparison provide in-home trials and fair return policies.
-For most, you don’t even have to pay shipping on your returned product.
+In most circumstances, you won’t get a chance to test the bed before purchase unless you live near their headquarters.
+Luckily, all of the brands in this comparison provide in-home trials and fair return policies.
+For most, you don’t even have to pay to ship your returned product.

-The online business model lowers costs, cutting out middleman retailers and the pricey overhead of having a physical store.
-Direct to the consumer business models are able to operate and sell their products at much lower prices.
-Brands like Tempurpedic and Serta rely on dealer networks (where a lot more people take a cut of the end price).
+The online business model lowers costs, cutting out middlemen retailers and the pricey overhead of having a physical store.
+Direct-to-consumer business models can operate and sell their products at much lower prices.
+Brands like Tempurpedic and Serta rely on dealer networks where a lot more people take a cut of the end price.

 Deciding on the right mattress that best suits your needs may take some research.
-Comparison websites and customer reviews provide very helpful resources for this.
+Comparison websites and customer reviews provide useful resources for this.

 The Pros of a Bed in the Box

-The big pluses to buying a bed in a box: price, fair returns, and the convenience of both delivery and set up.
+The big pluses to buying a mattress in a box are price, fair returns, and the convenience of both delivery and setup.

-On average, you will pay less than $1000 for a good quality bed in this category.
-The average in general for a mattress is $1500.
-Compared to other memory foam companies, the materials and quality levels are similar as well.
-Perks like returns might even be better than the high-priced options.
+On average, you will pay $1,000 less for a quality bed in this category compared to the typical mattress store.
+When compared to other memory foam companies, materials and quality levels are similar as well.
+Perks like easy returns might even be better than expensive options.

 Most boxed mattresses have generous return policies and decent warranties.
 The companies want to make you happy with their product.
 After all, their business comes from the reviews of satisfied customers rather than people walking into a store.

 Shopping online is also convenient.
-Some people live far from mattress stores, and others lack the time to drive around testing each product, for example.
+Some people live far from mattress stores, and others lack time to drive around testing each product.
 There is plenty of information online that can help consumers make smart shopping decisions without the help of a salesperson.

 The Cons of a Bed in the Box